bytefish/bytefish.de/blog/videofacerec.md

 So if you want to define your own algorithms, this is place to overwrite.
 You need to return an ``ExtendedPredictableModel`` for the script to work (``ExtendedPredictableModel`` is defined in the script).

-## conclusion ##
+## Conclusion ##

 This was my first blog post for a long time, and I hope you had as much fun reading it as I had writing it.
 If there's anything you'd like to see in the script, then let me know and I'll be happy to add it.
 Before you comment below and ask about the recognition performance of the implemented algorithms: they do not work perfect on not preprocessed input images.
 In order to create a more robust recognition, your input images should be aligned in the same manner as we did for the training set.

-Pose estimation is a topic far, far, far from being easy and covering it in the scope of this blog post is not possible.
-Some of the upcoming articles I am preparing will evaluate algorithms for head pose estimation and see how they enhance the overall recognition process.
-But I also need time to dig through current literature, prepare interesting experiments and finally write the article - this takes time!

-For now I'd like to refer to the most interesting approach for object alignment I know of:

-* [Gary B. Huang](http://www.janelia.org/people/scientist/gary-huang), [Vidit Jain](http://vis-www.cs.umass.edu/~vidit), and [Erik Learned-Miller](http://www.cs.umass.edu/~elm/). **Unsupervised joint alignment of complex images.** International Conference on Computer Vision (ICCV), 2007. ([Project page](http://vis-www.cs.umass.edu/congeal_complex.html), [PDF Online available](http://vis-www.cs.umass.edu/congeal_complex.html), [C++ Code](https://bitbucket.org/gbhuang/congealreal))